Icinga/icinga2/doc/7-icinga-template-library.md

 #### <a id="plugins-contrib-command-redis"></a> redis

 The plugin `redis` can measure response time, hitrate, memory utilization, check replication sync and more.
-It can also test data in a specified key (if necessary doing average or sum on range).
+It can also test data in a specified key (if necessary, doing average or sum on range).
 It is provided by `William Leibzon` at [https://github.com](https://github.com/willixix/naglio-plugins/blob/master/check_redis.pl).

 Name                     | Description